NukaW0rld/microcontroller-skeeball-machine/README.md

-A Particle Photon–based skee-ball game that uploads scores to a Google Sheet using IFTTT.
-Features ultrasonic scoring sensors, LEDs for a game timer, and a buzzer for feedback.
+Code for a "homemade" Particle Photon–based skee-ball machine.
+Features ultrasonic scoring sensors, LEDs for a game timer, a buzzer for feedback, and uploads scores to a Google Sheet using IFTTT.

 Works with:
 - 3 HC-SR04 ultrasonic sensors for scoring